Guarantees for Real Robotic Systems: Unifying Formal Controller Synthesis and Reachset-Conformant Identification: Introduction

-Since formal methods are increasingly applied to robotic systems, the question arises, how far verification results obtained for a model are actually transferable to the real system.
-This problem is also known as \textit{model conformance} and has been treated in-depth in \cite{Roehm2019}.
-Most literature on set-based identification are based on the \textit{simulation relation}, since it allows a transfer of, e.g., temporal logic properties for the entire state space.
-The model can be a coarse-grained abstraction of the state-space into a discrete automaton (e.g, for the navigation of mobile robots \cite{Kress-Gazit2018}), or differential equations \cite{Chen2019a,Sadraddini2018} with non-deterministic disturbance.
-Chen et al. \cite{Chen2019a} identify a linear system with non-determinism such that all state measurements are within a polytopic reachable set.
-Saddradini and Belta \cite{Sadraddini2018} identify piece-wise affine models using Mixed-Interger Linear Programming, also establishing a simulation relation between measured states with hyperrectangular reachable sets.
+Formal synthesis requires models that enclose the behavior of real systems.
+This is also called the \textit{model conformance} relation and has been treated in-depth in \cite{Roehm2019}.
+Most literature on set-based identification is based on finding a \textit{simulation relation} since it allows a transfer of, e.g., temporal logic properties for the entire state space.
+The model can be a coarse-grained abstraction of the state space into a discrete automaton (e.g., for the navigation of mobile robots \cite{Kress-Gazit2018}) or differential inclusions \cite{Chen2019a,Sadraddini2018}.
+The paper in \cite{Chen2019a} identifies a linear system with non-determinism such that all state measurements are within a polytopic reachable set.
+The paper in \cite{Sadraddini2018} identifies piece-wise affine models using mixed-integer linear programming, also establishing a simulation relation between measured states with hyperrectangular reachable sets.
+In contrast to these works, we use zonotopes, which have a special structure that allows us to reduce the identification to a linear problem.